lpsinger/gwcelery/doc/contributing.rst

    :ref:`celery:task-best-practices` section.

--  **Tasks should avoid saving files to disk.** Output should be placed directly in GraceDb.
+-  **Tasks should avoid saving files to disk.** Output should be placed directly in GraceDB.
 Temporary files that are written in ``/tmp`` are OK but should be cleaned up promptly.

    See also the Celery manual's notes on :ref:`celery:task-data-locality` and